Kagamma/evil-script/docs/how-to-use.md

   result = a + b
 }
 ```
-Execute the script once to initialize global variables:
+Executes the script once to initialize global variables:
 ```
   SE.Exec;
 ```
-Execute a named function inside the script, then shows the result on screen:
+Executes a named function inside the script, then shows the result on screen:
 ```
   Writeln(SE.ExecFuncOnly('add', [7]).VarNumber); // Should be 12
 ```